 One CD strategy for generating cash flow is called a CD ladder.
 Open a series of CDs that mature at different times.
 When the first CD matures, harvest the interest income, but reinvest the principal in another CD at the top of your “ladder.”
 This approach can create a consistent and ongoing income stream to last throughout your retirement years.
 With Discover CDs, you always have convenient renewal options at maturity, making it easy to put this income-management practice into effect.

 - An alternative to bonds.
 Investors often choose U.S. Treasury bonds when seeking a safe haven for their investment dollars.
 Yet CDs should be on your list of worthy alternatives.
-Both Treasuries and CDs offer safety and liquidity; however, in some cases, CDs offer more attractive yields.
+Both Treasuries and CDs offer safety; however, in some cases, CDs offer more attractive yields.

-And remember, the safety of Discover’s FDIC-insured CDs and IRA CDs can be a big comfort when preserving your assets is more important than ever.
-Deposits at Discover are FDIC insured up to the maximum allowed by law.
+And remember, the safety of Discover’s CDs and IRA CDs being FDIC insured to the maximum allowed by law can be a big comfort when preserving your assets is more important than ever.

 Regardless of your time horizon, risk tolerance, or savings goal, you can always find the right savings vehicle for your needs at Discover.
-Discover offers an Online Savings Account to help you with your short-term savings goals, a full range of CDs and IRA CDs with terms from 3 months to 10 years, and Money Market Accounts that have convenient cash access and a competitive rate.
-Open a Discover account online in minutes or call our 24-hour U.S-based Customer Service at 1-800-347-7000.
+Discover offers an Online Savings Account to help you with your short-term savings goals, a full range of CDs and IRA CDs with terms from 3 months to 10 years, and Money Market Accounts that have a competitive rate.
+Open a Discover account online or call our 24-hour U.S-based Customer Service at 1-800-347-7000.

 The article and information provided herein are for informational purposes only and are not intended as a substitute for professional advice.